VFPX/Win32API/samples/sample_457.md

 Even if this works on WinXP and Win2K computers, this behaviour of the GetClipboardData looks rather undocumented.
 As soon as I come with another solution (short enough) I will post it here.

 * * *
-August 2, 2004: Alexander Golovlev in his <a href="http://www.universalthread.com/wconnect/wc.dll?FournierTransformation~2,54,33,18584">GDI+ class</a> uses solution that looks better.

-To disconnect image handle from the GDI+ object he applies the CopyImage API function that creates a duplicate of the bitmap handle and then passes this new handle to the SetClipboardData function.
-That simple :)

-* * *
 An article [How To Copy the Screen or Active Window to the Clipboard from Visual Basic](https://support.microsoft.com/en-us/help/240653/how-to-copy-the-screen-or-active-window-to-the-clipboard-from-visual-b) published on Microsoft Help and Support page describes a different approach -- the picture of the whole screen is sent to the clipboard by virtually pressing (through the keybd_event call) PrtScr key.

 ***